Daniele Buzzegoli: Playing career

-He played 2 seasons (4 games, no goals) in the Serie A for Empoli.
+He played two seasons (4 games, no goals) in the Serie A for Empoli.

 In January 2011 Buzzegoli was signed by Spezia for €100,000.

 On 4 July 2012 he was swapped with Filippo Porcari.
 Both players were tagged for €800,000 in the financial accounts.

 On 7 January 2019 he returned to Novara on a 1.5-year contract.

 Coaching career

-In June 2022, following a final season as a player with Serie D club San Donato Tavarnelle, and following the club's promotion to Serie C, Buzzegoli retired from active football in order to join the coaching staff of newly appointed manager Lamberto Magrini.
+In June 2022, following a final season as a player with Serie D club San Donato Tavarnelle, and following the club's promotion to Serie C, Buzzegoli retired from active football to join the coaching staff of newly appointed manager Lamberto Magrini.
 On 14 November 2022, following Magrini's dismissal from his head coaching role, Buzzegoli was promoted as head coach on an interim basis.
+Under his tenure, San Donato Tavarnelle failed to escape relegation, leading Buzzegoli to depart by the end of the season.

+On 8 July 2023, Novara announced they had appointed Buzzegoli as their new head coach.
+On 14 October 2023, following a negative start in the season, Novara announced the dismissal of Buzzegoli from his head coaching role.

+In January 2024, he was appointed in charge of the Under-19 youth team of Como.

 Personal life

 His grandfather Ivo Buzzegoli played in the Serie A in the 1940s.